Independent Educational Evaluation

 After your child has been tested, the professional will gather and analyze all the information.
 You’ll sit down together to talk about the results and get your questions answered.
 You’ll receive a written report.
 This will summarize all the information gathered and reviewed.
 It will also list the tests used, show your child’s results and provide more information about your child’s specific issues.
 A report should include a statement about how those issues affect your child, include a list of strengths and limiting factors and recommendations in order to comprehensively address these limiting factors.

-Once you have the report, you can decide if you want to share the results with the school.
 The report can provide information to help you and the school find ways to support your child’s learning.
 Learn more about your legal rights in the evaluation process by giving us a call today.